zhukv98/DroneRadarMap/README.md

 - SpecificPark: Noun class that represents a specific park
 - IParkDAO: Interface to gather the details of the park information
 - ISpecificDAO: Interface to gather weather and geolocation data of the specific park
-- OutsideWeatherFeed:
+- OutsideWeatherFeed: Output database of the weather that is outputted
-- ParkDatabase:
+- ParkDatabase: Database of the different parks
-- OutsideParkDatabase:
+- OutsideParkDatabase: Database of the different outside parks

 ## Product Backlog
  - Edward